w3c/largest-contentful-paint/README.md

 *   image elements
 *   html elements with [contentful](#contentful-style-background-images) style-background-images
-*   video elements with poster images
+*   video elements where the first frame or poster image is used

-In the future, we may add canvas and video elements to the group of contentful elements.
+In the future, we may add other elements (like canvas elements) to the group of contentful elements.

 #### Contentful style-background-images